-1.4 Costing assumptions
+Costing assumptions

 - 2026/27 financial year: per cent CPI 4.14%

 - 2027/28 financial year: per cent CPI 4.36%

 - 2028/29 financial year: per cent CPI 4.49%

+- A separate communication on the GRB, STI and Climate Change pilot workbooks will be sent to the selected departments.

-Provincial departments and its public institutions must apply their discretion when using these assumptions, taking into consideration circumstances that may be unique to them.
+National departments and public institutions must apply their discretion when using these assumptions, taking into consideration circumstances that may be unique to them.
 If the outcomes are different from the forecasted estimates, institutions will need to absorb any resultant differences within their budget baselines.
 Discretion cannot be applied to compensation of employees as it is subject to a separate process.